Learn the written word with a BA in English

 As a private, nonprofit university, SNHU has one mission – to help you see yourself succeed.
-The benefits of majoring in politics and global affairs at SNHU include:
+The benefits of majoring in English at SNHU include:

 - Supportive community.
 Join the SNHU campus community of students who are closely connected with faculty and staff dedicated to your success.